ElektraInitiative/libelektra/doc/tutorials/export.md

 ## Options ##

-The kdb export command takes one special option:

-	-E --without-elektra			which omits the system/elektra directory of keys
+The kdb export command takes one special option: `-E` or alternatively ` --without-elektra`, which tells `kdb` to omit the `system/elektra` directory of keys.

 ## Example ##